 (The flock today, a scene and fowl familiar to Northern farmyards for centuries)

 The Captain had survivability, but seemed to be lacking in the trouser department and….nothing happened.
 No chicks.
-The further disaster struck – my spaniel, who is usually good about the difference between pheasants and our hens, attacked The Red Hen!
+Then further disaster struck – my spaniel, who is usually good about the difference between pheasants and our hens, attacked The Red Hen!
 I shouted so loudly he dropped her, but the damage appeared to be done and she lay, beaten, quietly on the ground in shock.
 I picked her up and put her in a box to calm in the dark, thinking she would prefer to die in peace.
-At this point, the reason for the altercation became clear – there were chicks pecking around the yard all of a sudden.
+At this point, the reason for the altercation became clear – there were chicks pecking around the yard all of a sudden; she had hatched them in some secret nook or cranny without my knowledge.
 The Red Hen, warrior that she is, was never going to tolerate a mad spaniel scattering her chicks, and my spaniel was never going to let a bird push him around!

 The chicks were gathered and placed with their mother while I sadly gathered up the things I would inevitably need to hand rear chicks.
 Later that evening, I checked on her and although she was obviously badly injured, with huge abdominal swelling, no doubt from horrible internal bleeding, she would not give up on her chicks and was brooding them, so I took a chance on her surviving the night and left the chicks with her rather than placing them under a heat lamp.
 Amazingly, by the morning she was still alive and starting to move around again.
 Against the odds, in a few weeks the swelling and her limp was gone and she was good as new, with a brood of 7 pullets (girls) and a cockerel – each little copies of herself.